brabster/tw-site-mkdocs/docs/posts/2024-10-20-google-chrome-oct-15-update-break/index.md

  <figcaption>"Troubleshoot this issue by clearing application resources" Google Sheets not working on latest Chrome</figcaption>
 </figure>

-WebAssembly seems to be mentioned in error messages more often than conincidence would suggest, and it might make sense for an issue related to compilation and WebAssembly to manifest like this.
+WebAssembly seems to be mentioned in error messages more often than coincidence would suggest, and it might make sense for an issue related to compilation and WebAssembly to manifest like this.
 We'll see, but at least there's a workaround, even if it does involve "dropping the shields" on some sites.

-I already have to place signifcant trust in GitHub Codespaces and 1password by the nature of the service they provide.
+I already have to place significant trust in GitHub Codespaces and 1password by the nature of the service they provide.
 Sorry, but I can live without regex101.com - I'm using [regexr.com](https://regexr.com) instead for now.

 --8<-- "blog-feedback.md"